kaylee-k/please-buy/README.md

 - Dynamic Product Display: Products are fetched from a JSON file and displayed dynamically.
 The list updates in real-time based on the user's selected filters.
 - Category Filtering: Users can filter products by brand (Apple, Samsung, Xiaomi) and color (Silver, Dark Blue, Black) to narrow down the selection.
 - Responsive Design: The application layout is fully responsive, adapting to various web browser window sizes.
 Whether the window is large or small, the design remains consistent and user-friendly.
-- Filter Todos: Filter tasks by all, active, or completed status.
 - Optimized Performance: The application efficiently handles the filtering and display of products, providing a smooth user experience.

 ## Technology Stack